rohan843/cybersecurity-notes/README.md

 **Business Continuity**: An organization's ability to maintain their everyday productivity by establishing risk disaster recovery plans.

+**Legal regulations** and **professional and organizational ethics** are other important components of this domain.

+**Information security**, or InfoSec, is also related to this domain and refers to a set of processes established to secure information.
+An organization may use playbooks and implement training as a part of their security and risk management program, based on their needs and perceived risk.
+There are many InfoSec design processes, such as:

+1. Incident response
+2. Vulnerability management
+3. Application security
+4. Cloud security
+5. Infrastructure security

+As an example, a security team may need to alter how personally identifiable information (PII) is treated in order to adhere to the European Union's General Data Protection Regulation (GDPR).

 ### Dom.
 2: Asset Security

 It is focussed on securing digital and physical assets.
 It's also related to the storage, maintenance, retention and destruction of data.